Roweboat02/Chess_MCTS_AI/README.md

 ## Project plan:
-An implementation of the *Monte Carlo search tree* algorithm using a complete game state (no information is obscured) is used to map and evaluate possible moves via random simulation.
+An implementation of the *Monte Carlo tree search* algorithm using a complete game state (no information is obscured) is used to map and evaluate possible moves via random simulation.

 The neural network will take as an input:
 - The sequence of all past moves made by a player